leanprover-community/lean4-samples/RubiksCube/README.md

 ## Running

-In order to build you need [Lean 4]((https://leanprover.github.io/lean4/doc/quickstart.html) and [Node.js](https://nodejs.org/en/).
+In order to build you need [Lean 4](https://leanprover.github.io/lean4/doc/quickstart.html) and [Node.js](https://nodejs.org/en/).
 You also need to be using VSCode (or a Gitpod).
 First run

 ```shell
 lake build rubiksJs
 ```

 and then open `Rubiks.lean` in the editor.
-Put your cursor over the `#widget` command and you should see an interactive rubiks cube in the infoview.
+Put your cursor over the `#widget` command and you should see an interactive Rubik's cube in the infoview.